 Might this meanthe personal page is back?
-Google closed its, MSN has given noticed.
+Google closed its, MSN has given notice.
 But Yahoo does the opposite – it has announced a new MyYahoo!
 Mail, weather, pictures, flights etc. Not evident yet at Yahoo Canada.

 Your favorite things in one awesome place, the new My Yahoo, Yahoo Tumblr (Sept)